-I work M-F from 2 pm - 10 pm.
+I teach English in Dongtan and I work M-F from 2 pm - 10 pm.
 My class schedule differs every day with as little as 4 classes a day and as many as 7 classes.
 I have classes with kids as young as 6 years old and as old as 13 years old.
 Typical classes last 50 minutes and most of the lessons are planned for us but we are encouraged to make it our own and introduce other material.
 Once a semester we are required to come in for 2-3 hours on a Saturday where we lead shorter classes with kids who are considering enrolling in the school.

 I am one of two native teachers at the school but there are many more expats and teachers in the area.
 All the Korean teachers also speak English fluently and teach English to the classes.